 II.
-AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR Protocols adopted by the California Air Resources Board Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x
+AGRICULTURE AND FOREST RESOURCES: In Significant Impact Not Substantial Consistent determining whether impacts to agricultural resources Project Identified by New with GPU are significant environmental effects, lead agencies may Impact GPU EIR Information EIR refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping X and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a x Williamson Act contract? ~ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources x Code section 4526), or timberland zoned Timberland ~ Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest x land to non-forest use? ~ e) Involve other changes in the existing environment

-Discussion: The GPU EIR determined that impacts to Agriculture and Forest Resources resulting from implementation of the General Plan are less than significant
+The GPU EIR determined that impacts to Agriculture and Forest Resources resulting from implementation Discussion: of the General Plan are less than significant